CHILD SUPPORT

 - Private school tuition expenses

-In cases, the court will calculate extraordinary costs and consider adding the amount to the child support obligation.
+In cases, the court will calculate extraordinary costs and consider adding the amount to the support obligation.
 The court may also choose to divide the extraordinary cost amongst the parents in proportion to the parent’s incomes.
 Each case is unique.

 Can Child Support Be Modified Due to Misuse?